Tchoukoualeu/Dice-MiniGame/README.md

 # Dice Game

-This is a game that let you toss two dice ten times, counts the total point and compares it to a vitual player total point.
-Let you know if you scored more point or less.
+This is a game that lets you toss two dice ten times, counts the total point and compares it to a vitual player total point.

+- Play ten times
+- Virtual player play ten times
+- Know whose total points is the highest.